Cento Cedar Cinema

 The entrance was switched from 1031 Post Street to a new entrance on 38 Cedar Alley.
 On August 20, 1965, the Cedar Alley Cinema was opened with Marcello Mastroianni in “8 ½”.
 Later, for legal reasons, the name was changed to Cento Cedar Cinema.
 Mr Hammann states that the cinema had normal projection, and not a rear projection system, as had been thought.

-The Cento Cedar Cinema was leased to Marge & John Buckley in 1972, and was sold to them in 1974.
-They later relocated to another site in San Francisco and the building was sold to an architect, who converted it into his home.
+The Cento Cedar Cinema was leased to Marge & John Buckley in April 1972 after they had closed the Fether’s Point Film Society in the Castro district in February 1972.
+The Cento Cedar Cinema was sold to them in 1974.
+They closed the Cento Cedar Cinema in 1983 and relocated to the Rio Cinema on Union Street which they renamed Mercury Theatre.
+The Cento Cedar building was sold to an architect, who converted it into his home.